 How Does It Develop?

-Above, we mentioned that, like most language learning-related concepts, the more children get exposed to language play the easier it is for them to understand the skills related to that particular concept.
+Above, we mentioned that, like most language learning-related concepts, the more children are exposed to language play, the easier it is for them to understand the skills related to that particular concept.

 Many children pick up on rhyming at a very early age, which is not surprising considering how many nursery rhymes children get exposed to from birth on!